Torekas/Dyslectic_application/README.md

 ### Download the Custom Font

-- Download a dyslexia-friendly font like [OpenDyslexic](https://opendyslexic.org/) or use the provided `CustomFont.ttf`.
+- Download a dyslexia-friendly font like [OpenDyslexic](https://opendyslexic.org/) or use the provided `OpenDyslexic-Regular.ttf`.
 - Place the font file in the `static/fonts/` directory.

+### Additional Setup for Image Pop-ups

+- Ensure that images corresponding to specific words are placed in the `static/images/` directory.
+- Image filenames should exactly match the words they represent (case-sensitive if on a case-sensitive filesystem).

 ---